 Their texture, opaque, is crisp and rigid and not as watery as the pineapples from the eastern coast, those bearing a generic label of ‘Sapparos Sri Racha.’
 The taste of the southern types is bright and sour.
 It is acidic enough to easily split your tongue.

-I would define the ‘southern pineapples‘ as the types ubiquitous to the regions from Prachuap Khiri Khan, a coastal province about 300 kilometres south of Bangkok, downward.
-These pineapples look a bit different from other pineapples from other areas.
+I would define the ‘southern pineapples‘ as the types ubiquitous to the regions from Prachuap Khiri Khan, a coastal province about 300 kilometres south of Bangkok, all the way down to the southernmost area of our country.
+These pineapples look a bit different from other pineapples from elsewhere.
 They are more elongated and slim, their skin tout and glossy and bright yellow when fully ripe.
-Their texture, opaque, is crisp and rigid and not as watery as the pineapples from the eastern coast, those bearing a generic label of ‘Sapparos Sri Racha.’
+Their texture is more opaque, more crisp and rigid and not as watery as the pineapples from the eastern coast, those bearing a generic label of ‘Sapparos Sri Racha.’
 The taste of the southern types is bright and sour.
 It is acidic enough to easily split your tongue.

 Above: A non-spicy dish for a change.
 Here, the southern crispy pineapple is stir-fried with pork skin, eggs, and crispy garlic.